Mateusz837/adventureworks-supply-chain-analytics-sql/README.md

 Some calculations rely on **simplified assumptions** (e.g. holding cost rates, ordering costs, production capacity), as such values are not fully available in the AdventureWorks sample database.
 These assumptions are documented directly in the SQL scripts.

-The repository is intended as a **SQL portfolio case study**, demonstrating the ability to analyze business-related data using structured and readable SQL queries.
+The repository is intended as a **SQL portfolio case study**, demonstrating the ability to analyze inventory-related business data using structured and readable SQL queries.